RMIT-COSC1127-1125-AI/AI20-DOC/FAQ-PACMAN.md

 You can do anything you want with the `gameState` you receive - it's only a copy of the real one.

+## The Berkeley site claims that observations are noisy unless the other agent is nearby, but when I call `getAgentPosition` it gives the exact location of any agent, including opponents.

+This is true only during `registerInitialState`, but then returns `None` as expected during `chooseAction`, thus aligned with what the Berkeley site says.